business-card-organizer/BCO-Backend-MarinaBaskova/README.md

 **DEL** `https://business-cards-organizer-ls.herokuapp.com/api/cards` will delete the card, and return status 204.

-**POST** `https://business-cards-organizer-ls.herokuapp.com/api/cards/qr` will find giver information from the qr code provided (scaned) and will create and add contact bussiness card to user's card collection. will return an object with contact bussiness card created.
+**POST** `https://business-cards-organizer-ls.herokuapp.com/api/cards/qr` Qr code should include giver uinique qr_code. will find giver information from the qr code provided (scaned) in the req body and will create and add contact bussiness card to user's card collection. will return an object with contact bussiness card created.

 **POST** `https://business-cards-organizer-ls.herokuapp.com/api/cards` will post a event, and return the created object.
 The firstName, lastName, organization, jobTitle, email, phone are REQUIRED fields.
 If event id for the new card is not provided, eventId, eventName and city will be null.
 To assign event to the card, made a get request to all user's events, after you get an array of events, it can be potentially displayed as a dropdown menu on the card form, so user can choose an event from the list and after send post request to save card with an event.